hoaraujerome/devops_cicd/README.md

+# DEVOPS Portfolio Project
-# DEVOPS portfolio project: Jenkins server on EC2 instance provisioned by Terraform, Ansible, and Packer
+## Jenkins server on EC2 instance provisioned by Terraform, Ansible, and Packer